 Learn how to draw the Statue of Liberty with this step by step tutorial.
-If you simplify her clothes, even very young artists can copy her famous pose.
+If you simplify things, even very young artists can copy her famous pose.

 Time needed: 1 hour.